 4. A rider waiting in line to enter a section must not leave their machine.
 If they do, they must go to the end of the line.
 Refusal to comply may be considered unsportsmanlike conduct.

-5 Any section ridden more than once per loop will receive 10 points, in addition to their first attempt score.
+5 Any section ridden more than once per loop will receive 10 points, in addition to their first attempt score. *(This rule can be flexed if time or weather are affecting the outcome of the event)

 6. Practice in any of the sections before or during the event will result in disqualification of the rider from the trial.